recent

 Simple Subjects

-The simple subject is the main word or word group that tells whom or what the sentence is about.
+The simple subject (doer) can be defined as the main word or word group that tells whom or what the sentence is about, often performing the action.

 The complete subject includes the simple subject as well as any words that modify the simple subject.